7+1 Commandments for Writing Irresistible Marketing Hooks

 So, we need to extend our definition of marketing hooks to include visual elements.

-A hook is usually a combination of both - written or spoken words backed by static or motion elements.
+A hook is usually a combination of both - written or spoken words supported by static or motion elements.

 Examples